Northern Festival of Bands 2022

 Prior to completing the Nomination Form, we ask that directors ensure that students are aware of festival dates and are committed to these dates in the event they are selected.
 Students are expected to attend the entire festival.
 We would appreciate it if students agree to hold these dates so they can attend the entire event - rather than completing the process of being selected and then telling us of conflicts and expecting accommodations.

-Audition material will be sent with the notification of selection.
+Audition materials and instructions will be sent with the notification of selection.

 Performance dress will be the attire normally worn by each school for performances.

 Senior students accepted to the festival who wish to study music at UNI are welcome to audition for the Solo Competition.
 The winner will perform at the final festival concert on Saturday afternoon and receive and an offer of a music scholarship not to exceed $6000.00 over a four year period.
 The award is limited to students who wish to pursue a music degree at the University of Northern Iowa.

 There is a place on the nomination form to indicate students wishing to audition for the Solo Competition.

 The UNI School of Music will provide an accompanist for the audition and the performance on Saturday.
 Each student is responsible for providing the piano accompaniment music.

 The fees include festival music, conductor fees, and other event costs.
 The banquet lunch usually occurring as part of the Festival has been temporarily omitted from the schedule due to factors associated with the pandemic.
 As a result, the student fee has been lowered from previous years.

 The complete schedule will be available at Registration on your arrival.
 Currently, the following time frames are in place: